 And I have some congressional reports out.

-In the ensuing chaos, a man trying to run from Ice fell from a roof and died.
+In the ensuing chaos, a man trying to run from ice fell from a roof and died.

-When immigration agents showed up to the farm, they were met by protesters who were a separate group from the workers who were being targeted by Ice.
+When immigration agents showed up to the farm, they were met by protesters who were a separate group from the workers who were being targeted by ice.

-Whatever the case is here, this was not violence being carried out by immigrants, which ICE is then responding to with violence.
+Whatever the case is here, this was not violence being carried out by immigrants, which uh ICE is then responding to with violence.

 The law enforcement are the instigators of the violence in this confrontation.